 Tuck In and Bed Down Within Walking Distance

 Just how pedestrian-friendly is Atlantic Park?
-There’s an incredible range of lodging options within walking distance, too; these are all 5–7 minutes away on foot.
+There’s an incredible range of lodging options within walking distance that are 5–7 minutes away on foot.
 Nab an oceanview balcony at Fairfield Inn & Suites by Marriott Virginia Beach Oceanfront or Travelodge by Wyndham Suites Virginia Beach Oceanfront, or score a seaview room at Country Inn & Suites Virginia Beach Oceanfront — all affordable, amenity rich and ideal for families hoping to stay right on the sand.
 If your surf sessions are part of a romantic getaway, you’re our kind of traveler; stay at Barclay Cottage Bed & Breakfast, serving up Southern hospitality and Victorian charm since 1917.

 Side Quest: Sandbox Immersive Virtual-Reality Experiences